-This information explains your transurethral resection of the prostate surgery at Memorial Sloan Kettering Cancer Center (MSK).
+This information explains your transurethral resection of your prostate surgery at Memorial Sloan Kettering (MSK).

-Transurethral resection of the prostate (TURP) is a surgical procedure.
-It is used to treat enlargement of the prostate gland (benign prostatic hyperplasia, or BPH) when medication does not work.
-In BPH, the prostate is pressing down on the urethra.
+Transurethral resection of the prostate (TURP) is used to treat enlargement of the prostate gland (benign prostatic hyperplasia, or BPH) when medication does not work.
+With BPH, your prostate is pressing down on your urethra.
 This makes urination difficult.
-During the TURP procedure your surgeon will trim part of the prostate tissue away.
+During the TURP, your surgeon will trim part of your prostate tissue away.
 This will make it easier to urinate.

-- You may also be asked to have a medical clearance visit.
-This visit will help your surgeon plan your care to lower any risks you might have with surgery.
-Your nurse will give you the booklet Getting Ready for Surgery.
-This booklet tells you what you need to do to prepare for your surgery.
-Your nurses may also give you other booklets, self-care cards and any instructions you may need.
+Your nurse will give you the handout Getting Ready for Surgery.
+This explains what you need to do to prepare for your surgery.
+Your nurse will also give you any additional instructions you need.
 Please read them carefully.

 - You will be admitted to the Pre-Surgical Center (PSC).
 From there you will be taken to the operating room.
 The whole process takes 3 to 4 hours.

-- You will be unconscious during the procedure, which takes about 15 to 30 minutes.
-You will be in the operating room longer than that while the staff prepares you for the surgery.
+- You will be asleep during the procedure, which takes about 15 to 30 minutes.
+You will be in the operating room longer than that while your surgical team prepares you for your surgery.

-- A nurse will let your family members know how the surgery is progressing.
+- Your nurse will let your friends and family who are with you know how your surgery is progressing.

-- After the surgery you will be in the Post-Anesthesia Care Unit (PACU).
-You can have ice chips and water as soon as you are fully awake.
-Family members may visit you in the PACU.
+- After your surgery you will be taken to the Post-Anesthesia Care Unit (PACU).
+Two of your family and friends may visit you in the PACU.

-- You will be taken to your hospital room when the doctors and nurses believe you are awake enough from the anesthesia.
+- You will be taken to your hospital room when the doctors and nurses believe you are awake enough.
 You will be in the hospital overnight.

 - If you experience any pain or discomfort, your nurse will give you acetaminophen (Tylenol®).

-- You will have a catheter in overnight.
+- You will have a urinary (Foley®) catheter in overnight.
 This is a thin tube that will drain urine from the bladder into a bag.
-Fluid may be used to continuously flush your bladder through this catheter to limit the risk of blood clots forming.
-This catheter will be removed before you go home.
+Fluid may be used to continuously flush your bladder through this catheter to lower the risk of blood clots forming.
+The catheter will be removed before you go home.

 Recovering at Home